scrabbletank/farhome-rules/spacehome/rulesdoc.md

 - Duration: instant
 - Range: Self

-Empower your melee attack with force, causing it to strike creatures in a 5 tile line.
+Empower your melee attack with force, causing it to strike creatures in a 4 tile line.
 Use your Weaving roll for your attack.
 Creatures in the line make a Toughness roll against the attack.
 On hit they take 1/0 in Explosive damage.

-***Adept***: Add 0/1 to the damage.
+***Adept***: Add 0/2 to the damage.

-***Mastery***: You may spend 3 energy to make it a 9 tile line.
+***Mastery***: You may spend 3 energy to make it a 8 tile line.

+**Bane**
+- Energy Cost: 2
+- Cast Time: 2 AP
+- Duration: 1 minute
+- Range: 4

+Alter a creatures fate, limiting their ability.
+Make a Weaving roll against the targets Mind.
+On success they gain _Bane 1_ for 1 minute.

+***Adept***: Gives _Bane 2_ instead of _Bane 1_.

+***Mastery***: You can target up to 3 creatures in range, spending 1 energy per creature.

 **Premonition**